garrandall/popular-music-data/tracks/soul-to-squeeze-red-hot-chili-peppers.md

 I've got a bad disease
-from my brain is where i bleed insanity it seems it's got me by my soul to squeeze
+from my brain is where I bleed insanity it seems it's got me by my soul to squeeze

 Where's all the love for me
-with all the dying trees i scream
+with all the dying trees I scream
 The angels in my dreams yeah
 they turn to demons of greed thats me

-Where I go I just dont know
+Where I go I just don't know
 I've got to got to gotta take it slow
 When I find my peace of mind
 I'm gonna give ya some of my good time